Installation and basic usage:

 occur as genotypes (if sampling)

--male THRESHMALE upper limit (%) for male heterozygosity on X
+lower limit (%) for female heterozygosity on X

--female THRESHFEMALE lower limit (%) for female heterozygosity on X
+-male MALE_THRESH upper limit (%) for male heterozygosity on X

 Correct relationships are crucial for successful analysis of family-based sequencing, e.g. detection of de novo variants in trios.
 Traditional methods for relatedness inference are not easily adaptable to sequencing data, since several basic assumptions of these methods are not satisfied (e.g. independent marker loci, correct allele frequencies, non-censored data).
-Our program sidesteps these assumptions by exploiting forced allele sharing between closely related individuals.
-In particular, the algorithm does not depend on allele frequencies or other variant annotations, making the program suitable as a quality control step prior to annotation and downstream analysis.
+VCFped sidesteps these assumptions by exploiting forced allele sharing between closely related individuals.
+In particular, the algorithm does not depend on allele frequencies or other variant annotations, making the program well suited as a quality control step prior to annotation and downstream analysis.

 VCFped is written in Python and has been extensively tested on variant files from whole-exome sequencing (WES), whole-genome sequencing (WGS) and the TruSightOne gene panel from Illumina.